olipratt/microstore/readme.md

 # microstore

-A minimal Python REST datastore microservice, which can be in-memory or JSON file backed.
+A minimal Python REST microservice datastore, which can be in-memory or JSON file backed.

 Runs in-memory only by default, or file-backed if a file name is supplied as a command line argument.